 Each teams will be allotted five minutes for presentation followed by five minutes for Q&A by the judges.
 Setup time is including in the five minute presentation so your team should plan accordingly.
 Teams will be required to stop their presentation at the end of the five minutes whether or not they are done.
 The presentation area will have ample space for presentation but teams will not have access to network connections or special equipment, such as power cords, projectors, screens or laptops.

-Judging of robot design, construction, and programming will be conducted in the Campus Center during the Qualifying Rounds in conjunction with the other judging sessions.
+Judging of robot design, construction, and programming will be conducted in the Sports & Recreation Center during the Qualifying Rounds in conjunction with the other judging sessions.
 Tournament staff will escort teams to the Campus Center.
 Each team is allotted ten minutes to present their robot and discuss its unique features and abilities.
 The entire team is expected to participate.
 Adult and Coaches, mentors, and parents will NOT be admitted to the judging room.

-Judging of gracious professionalism, teamwork, and adherence to FLL Core Values will be conducted in the Campus Center during the Qualifying Rounds in conjunction with the other judging sessions.
+Judging of gracious professionalism, teamwork, and adherence to FLL Core Values will be conducted in the Sports & Recreation Center during the Qualifying Rounds in conjunction with the other judging sessions.
 They will also look for award-winning teams in other areas like Outstanding Coach/Mentor.
 These judges will also talk with the group leaders, referees, and other volunteer staff to hear the excellent stories about teams who exhibited the FLL Core Values!
 Each team is allotted ten minutes to complete a teamwork activity and answer questions.
 The entire team is expected to participate.
 Adult and Coaches, mentors, and parents will NOT be admitted to the judging room.

 Teams are not allowed to setup their own practice fields on the floor anywhere in the venue.
 Teams will have approximately 4'-6' of table space to use as they choose but may not have materials which extend beyond that.
 Practice fields for use by all teams will be setup in a designated area.
 We ask teams to be Gracious Professionals and exhibit their FLL Core Values as they work with other teams to share fair access to the practice fields.